FidelVe/crosschain-voting-dapp-with-rollback/README.md

-# Crosschain voting dapp
+# Crosschain voting dapp with rollback

-The following is a cross chain DApp to showcase ICON XCall, it consists of a set of smart contracts deployed on Berlin (ICON) and Sepolia (Ethereum) to cast votes on the ICON chain and it will keep a ledger of the votes on both chains.
+The following is a cross chain dApp to showcase ICON xCall, it consists of a set of smart contracts deployed on Berlin (ICON) and Sepolia (Ethereum) to cast votes on the ICON chain and it will keep a ledger of the votes on both chains.

+The smart contract on Berlin has a set of methods called `voteYes()` and `voteNo()` to cast a vote either for "No" or for "Yes", it saves the votes internally and then sends a cross chain message using xCall to the contract on the Sepolia network.

+The contract on the Sepolia network receives the cross chain message and updates the ledger inside the smart contract.

+To showcase the rollback functionality of xCall, the smart contract on Sepolia has a max cap on the allowed amount of votes that can be casted, once this number is reached a revert occurs on the smart contract and xCall triggers the rollback process.

+Once the rollback is received on the origin chain, the java smart contract reverts the vote originally casted.

 ## Setup